The PEACE OF MIND Package

 PROVIDING FOR THE ADMINISTRATION OF YOUR ESTATE

 Nominating an Executor in your Will is an important decision.
-The Executor has the job of distributing your property and for the paying of debts and expenses.
-The Executor also has the duty of distributing the assets and possessions according to the terms of your Will.
+The Executor has the duty of distributing your property and according to the terms of your Will.
+The Executor is also responsible for paying debts and expenses.

 A Durable Power of Attorney